Orthogonal layers of parallelism in large-scale eigenvalue computations: The two orthogonal layers of parallelism

 In FD, the SpMV is executed as a block operation on $n_b$ vectors (where $n_b \approx N_s/N_\mathrm{col}$ in the panel layout).
 A lower limit for the data volume read from local memory (matrix elements and vector entries) thus is

 where $S_d$ (or $S_i$) denotes the size of a single matrix/vector data (or matrix index) element in bytes.
 For a real (complex) matrix in double precision we have $S_d = 8$ ($S_d = 16$), and $S_i = 4$ for \texttt{uint32} indices for matrix dimensions $D < 2^{32} \approx 4 \times 10^9$.
-The second summand in Eq.~\eqref{traffic} accounts for reading of the row pointers of a matrix stored in, e.g., Compressed Row Storage (CRS) format~\cite{Templates}, and can often be neglected.
+The second summand in Eq.~\eqref{traffic} accounts for reading of the row pointers of a matrix stored in, e.g., Compressed Sparse Row (CSR) format~\cite{Templates}, and can often be neglected.

 For optimal memory access patterns and cache reuse, the matrix of vectors $V$ should be stored in row-major order~\cite{10.1007/978-3-319-92040-5_17}.
 Note also that the performance of block SpMV generally improves with increasing blocksize $n_b$ since each matrix element has to be loaded only once from memory and can be reused for all block vector entries with the same row index.
 On the other hand, vector entries may have to be reread from main memory due to capacity misses.
 These effects can be accounted for by a slight modification of Eq.~\eqref{traffic}, which is relevant for the node-level performance analysis of SpMV~\cite{Kreutzer14} but not for the communication characteristics.